-The credit risk of customers increased in response to the weak market sentiment amidst the unprecedented COVID-19 pandemic and such risk is expected to heighten given the enormous uncertainties on the recovery of the global and local economy conditions.
-While the Group had adopted a feasible sales and marketing approach balanced with prudent credit management and sustainable sales growth and had put in place comprehensive credit management policy and processes in that respect, the Management enhanced the credit management by employing proactive credit monitoring, tightening credit as well as negotiation of temporary measures for payment delay, if necessary, particularly during this difficult period.

-Despite the COVID-19 pandemic caused business operations of most of the companies to be halted fully or partially during the full and conditional lockdowns imposed by the Malaysian government, most of the Group's trade debtors have generally made their payments within the approved credit periods.
+The credit risk of customers increased in response to the weak market sentiment and such risk is expected to heighten given the enormous uncertainties regarding the recovery of global and local economic conditions.
+The Group had adopted a feasible sales and marketing approach balanced with prudent credit management and sustainable sales growth.
+Comprehensive credit management policy and processes had been put in place in that respect, whereby credit management is further enhanced by the management by employing proactive credit monitoring, negotiation of temporary measures for payment delay, if necessary, and tightening credit.
+Despite the demanding backdrop and market uncertainties that impacted most of the companies' business operations, most of the Group's trade debtors have generally made their payments within the approved credit periods.